timebertt/masters-thesis-controller-sharding/content/60-evaluation.md

 The central store for control plane metrics is consulted for verifying that both SLOs are met using the queries shown in [@lst:k8s-slo-queries].
 The queries are similar to the queries used in Kubernetes performance tests[^perftests-queries] for the same purpose [@perftests].
 The `$__range` placeholder is substituted by the corresponding experiment's duration.
+I.e., SLIs are not measured per cluster-day but only over the duration of the load test.

 [^perftests-queries]: <https://github.com/kubernetes/perf-tests/blob/release-1.29/clusterloader2/pkg/measurement/common/slos/api_responsiveness_prometheus.go>